cyrilondon/rover-project/README.md

 In contrary to `Application Services`, the `Domain Services` hold domain logic on top of domain entities and value objects.

+Our domain model includes two `Application Services`:

-Two domain services are present in our model: the [RoverServiceImpl](src/main/java/com/game/domain/model/service/RoverServiceImpl.java) (backed by the interface [RoverService](src/main/java/com/game/domain/model/service/RoverService.java)) dedicated to Rover's operations and the [PlateauServiceImpl](src/main/java/com/game/domain/model/service/PlateauServiceImpl.java) (backed by the interface [PlateauService](src/main/java/com/game/domain/model/service/PlateauService.java)) which handles all the business processes on the Plateau entity.
+- the [RoverServiceImpl](src/main/java/com/game/domain/model/service/RoverServiceImpl.java) (which implements the interface [RoverService](src/main/java/com/game/domain/model/service/RoverService.java)) dedicated to Rover's operations

+- the [PlateauServiceImpl](src/main/java/com/game/domain/model/service/PlateauServiceImpl.java) (which implements the interface [PlateauService](src/main/java/com/game/domain/model/service/PlateauService.java)) dedicated to Plateau entity's operations.

-Those services are needed every time we need to group various entity methods in a same atomic business process.
+Those services are needed every time we need to group various entity methods in a same meaningful business process.

-For example `RoverServiceImpl` implements the method *updateRoverWithPosition* and *updateRoverWithOrientation* each of them loading, updating and finally saving the Rover.
+For example [RoverServiceImpl](src/main/java/com/game/domain/model/service/RoverServiceImpl.java) implements the method *updateRoverWithPosition* and *updateRoverWithOrientation* each of them loading, updating and finally saving the Rover.
+Those three distinct Rover's operations together represent an unique operation from a business perspective and thus are exposed as a `Domain Service` method to the `Application Service`.

  ```java
 @Override